- Development Services

 Citizen Review Report Submission

-A Citizen Review Report must be submitted along with all rezoning, special use, and master development plan applications.
+A Citizen Review Report must be submitted along with all rezoning to more intense classifications, special use, and master development plan applications.
 It must include, at a minimum, the following:

 - Applicant response to concerns raised by the public